As HDB owners in Singapore, most of us are painfully aware that living in Singapore is increasingly expensive.

 A verbal agreement between you and your almost tenant might seem comforting.

-But remember, nothing is confirmed until you receive a tangible written commitment and money deposit from the tenant, which is why this step is a good practice to facilitate a smooth rental process.
+But remember, nothing is confirmed until you receive a tangible written commitment and money deposit from the tenant.

 Before you delist your rental listing and turn away other potential enquirers, make sure you have 1.
 A Letter of Intent as well as 2.
 A Good Faith Deposit from the tenant who wants to secure the room or unit.

 This document is a formal offer to rent your property from your would-be tenant.
 As the tenancy agreement is drafted based on the LOI, the LOI should include all terms such as:

 For the Letter of Intent to be effective, your tenant must pay you a Good Faith Deposit.

 This amount is usually 1 month of rent and will be used to pay the first month of rent or converted into a Security Deposit upon signing of the actual tenancy agreement.

 If the prospective tenant explicitly backs out on the decision to rent after signing the Letter of Intent, you will be able to keep the full Good Faith Deposit.